The Bankrate promise

 Alternatives to a piggyback loan

-Piggyback loans were common before a lot of low-down payment mortgage programs became mainstream, McBride says.
-If you’re stressing over that 20 percent down payment, there are a number of first-time homebuyer loans and grants that can help you move into a home for less upfront money without the added layer of a piggyback loan:
+Piggyback, or 80/10/10 mortgages, were more common 10 to 20 years ago, before a lot of low-down-payment mortgage programs became mainstream, McBride says.
+If you’re stressing over that 20 percent down payment, there are a number of first-time homebuyer loans and and down payment assistance programs that can help you move into a home for less upfront money without the added layer of a piggyback loan:

 - FHA loan – Backed by the Federal Housing Administration, an FHA loan allows you to get away with as little as 3.5 percent down on a home purchase.
 You can also qualify for this loan with subpar credit.
 The program requires a minimum credit score of 580 for the 3.5 percent down payment.
 If your credit score is between 500 and 579, you’ll need to put down 10 percent.

-- Conventional 97 – Fannie Mae and Freddie Mac, the two government-sponsored enterprises, help make mortgages available with as little as 3 percent down.
+- Conventional 97 – Fannie Mae and Freddie Mac, the two government-sponsored enterprises, offer this sort of mortgage.
+It’s available with as little as 3 percent down.

 - VA loan – If you’ve served or are active in the military, you’re eligible for a loan backed by the U.S. Department of Veterans Affairs, and you don’t have to put any money down to get it.

-With a low-down payment program, you’ll be able to write a smaller check, but depending on your lender, also might be required to expand your home-buying knowledge.
-For example, Bank of America’s low-down payment loan program stipulates that borrowers might need to complete homebuyer education courses.
+With a low-down payment program, you’ll be able to write a smaller check, but depending on your lender, also might be required to go back to school.
+For example, Bank of America’s low-down-payment loan program stipulates that borrowers might need to complete homebuyer education courses, as do many state-sponsored HFA loans.
 However, investing a few hours of your time is a small price to pay to be able to afford your own place.